darktable-org/dtdocs/content/preferences-settings/miscellaneous.md

 It is possible to create multiple instances of many processing modules.
 In this scenario it is not always obvious which instance should be controlled by keyboard shortcut operations.
 The following options control rules that are applied (in order) to decide which module instance keyboard shortcuts should be applied to.

-These rules are also used when clicking and dragging on the histogram to change exposure.
+These rules are also used when clicking and dragging on the scopes module to change exposure.

 prefer expanded instances
 : If instances of the module are expanded, ignore collapsed instances (default off).